yiming-leo/kratos_template/README.md

 ```

 # Deployment
+## Use build/workflow/deploy script to deploy to K8S Cluster
 (suggest docker built & pushed images to Harbor, then use this deploy script)